danjwait/fprime/GpsApp/docs/GpsTutorial.md

 Note that we are not including the GPS time or date relayed by the device; how to work with that data would be something you should work with your architecture.

-We will leave the `params.fppi` file blank for this tutorial.
+We will leave the `param.fppi` file blank for this tutorial.

 Open the `CMakeLists.txt` file and add the following contents:
 ```